zhengyao-lin/lfs-docker/README.md

 to sequentially specify multiple images in a Dockerfile, with each image potentially referencing files from previous images.

-Using multi-stage build, our Dockerfile is splitted into the following stages, each corresponding to a different part of the LFS manual:
+Using multi-stage build, our Dockerfile is split into the following stages, each corresponding to a different part of the LFS manual:
 ```
 # Stage 1: prepare the host